Showing posts with label Ernest Borgnine. Show all posts

 Sure, The Poseidon Adventure is hokey, soapy, cliché ridden, and terribly contrived, but (miracles of miracles) it works.
 And rather magnificently, at that!
 I loved the premise, enjoyed the archetypal characters, and was thrilled as all get out by the upside-down sets and visual effects.
 But, most surprising of all was that the filmmakers somehow not only got me to care about these characters, but to respond emotionally to their fates.
 Who knew a cheesy movie could be so moving?

 The terrible remake (which Carol Lynley called "The biggest piece of shit I've ever seen") cost 32 times more and had CGI wizardry up the ass, but I never gave a whit about what happened to anyone in it, and cannot clearly recall a single scene.
 The Poseidon Adventure was ripped apart by many critics in its day, but it has aged remarkably well.
-What seemed corny in 1972 looks rather sweet today.
-And creators of today's largely disposable and indistinguishable action films could use a lesson on how The Poseidon Adventure takes the time to get us to know/care about the characters before the mayhem starts.
+What seemed corny in 1972 looks rather sincere today.
+And creators of today's largely disposable and indistinguishable action films could take a lesson from how The Poseidon Adventure takes the time to get us to know/care about the characters before the mayhem starts.
 The Poseidon Adventure is now 45 years old.
 Despite its well-earned reputation as a campy favorite, I can't help but think that in the realm of disaster movies, The Poseidon Adventure is some kind of a minor classic of the genre.

 PERFORMANCES

 One of the peculiarities of the disaster film genre is that things don't actually improve when "good" actors are cast.
 Due to the unique demands of a film dominated by fast plotting and special effects, personality tends to win out over performance.
 Nothing bogs a disaster movie down more than a so-called serious actor trying too hard.
-For example: for all their innate talent, you'd have to look to an Ed Wood movie to find performances worse than Olivia de Havilland in The Swarm, or Rock Hudson in Avalanche.
+For example, for all their innate talent, you'd have to look to an Ed Wood movie to find performances worse than Olivia de Havilland in The Swarm or Rock Hudson in Avalanche.

 Leslie Nielsen as Captain Harrison

-Younger viewers tend to be surprised to see the star of Airplane and Naked Gun star in a serious role.
+Younger viewers tend to be surprised to see the star of Airplane and Naked Gun in a serious role.
 However, those of us of a certain age know that for decades, THIS Leslie Nielsen was the only Leslie Nielsen there was.

 No, with the genre's emphasis on action and expediency, it's often a matter of finding actors with distinct, identifiable, almost over-emphatic screen personas, capable of projecting a level of conviction appropriate to the arch dialogue and bigger-than-life exploits.